TheOddler/aplai/report/report.md

 There are however also some drawbacks:

 * Some functions require grounded variables, and it is not always immediately clear which these are.
-ECLiPSe allows variables to have a domian, but Prolog doesn't always agree with this, which can be confusing at times.
+ECLiPSe allows variables to have a domain, but Prolog doesn't always agree with this, which can be confusing at times.
 * The required running time of a program can vary greatly on only slight changes in the code.
 As there is no way, to our knowledge, to see the propagation that is happening, nor are there any profiling tools, it is very hard to optimize the constraints.

 **CHR** is much more basic than ECLiPSE.
 It requires much more to be hand-crafted.
 However since it is implemented on Prolog you do get some very nice features.
 Mainly backtracking is very useful during search, as this also backtracks the changes that happened in the  **CHR** constraint-store, allowing for a relatively easy way to implement a simple search strategy.
 So any rules of a puzzle are easily implemented, however once search is required CHR is harder to use.

 We didn't use **Jess** as this has the same problems as CHR, but doesn't have the nice features of Prolog and was only touched on very briefly at the end of the course.